beingfastian/chemical-trade-pos/README.md

 Getting Started

 **To run the project:**
-Clone the repository: Use git clone [repository URL] to clone the repository to your local machine.
+Clone the repository: Use **git clone https://github.com/beingfastian/chemical-trade-pos.git** to clone the repository to your local machine.

 Open the solution in Visual Studio: Open the solution file in Visual Studio.